cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 ## Next up

 Are you ready to get some ATOM?
-Find out all about the Cosmos Hub's native token and how to stake ATOM in the [next section](./atom-staking.md).
+Find out all about the native token of the Cosmos Hub and how to stake ATOM in the [next section](./atom-staking.md).